 Diatomaceous earth

-Created from the crushed shells of fossilized diatoms to form a fine powder, this substance actually consists of incredibly sharp edges that will penetrate an ant’s body, causing it to die of dehydration within two weeks.
+Created from the crushed shells of fossilized diatoms to form a fine powder, this substance actually consists of incredibly sharp edges that will penetrate an ant’s body causing structural damage that leads to death by dehydration within two weeks.

 Although incredibly lethal to insects, diatomaceous earth will not harm humans or family pets.
 Be sure to use 100% food grade diatomaceous earth in your vegetable garden.
 Prices are reasonable on Amazon.com, with a 5-lb bag at a low price.